 India is renowned for its fascination over the Medical education which is increasing every year in spite of the tough competition and NEET mandatory policies of the MCI.
 The doctor’s dreams of young India endeavoring to attain a medical seat in Indian Government and Private medical colleges amplified to 16.8 lac people for 2020.
 Unfortunately for the medical aspirants the total college seats available in India for all the categories only 83,000 and the reservation system is an identified hurdle.

-This huge gap in between the No. of medical seats in India and the NEET applicants, nearly 16 lac medical aspirants cannot get the medical admissions in India.
-All the students who are unable to get the medical seat for the academic year will be devastated, on viewing of their crashed dreams.
-Some take the failure and join the other courses available in India whereas few extend their battle for the next academic year by joining long term NEET coaching.
+This huge gap in between the no. of medical seats and the NEET applicants, nearly 16 lac medical aspirants cannot get the medical admissions in India.
+All the students those are unable to get the medical seat for the academic year will be devastated, on viewing of their crashed dreams.
+Some takes the failure and join the other courses available in India whereas few extend their battle for the next academic year by joining long term NEET coaching.

 Pros of studying MBBS Abroad

-For studying MBBS abroad Indian medical students only need to pay the admission/enrolment fees of the concerned colleges and there are no donations or capitation fees payment required.
-The admission to the medical colleges abroad also required the assistance of genuine authorized consultant help to support the VISA and enrolment procedures that come with a nominal fee which is not a big issue for the students that are willing to study abroad.
+For studying MBBS in abroad Indian medical students only need to pay the admission/enrolment fees of the concerned colleges and there are no donations or capitation fees payment required.
+The admission to the medical colleges abroad also required an assistance of genuine authorized consultant help to support the VISA and enrolment procedures that comes with a nominal fee which is not a big issue for the students that are willing to study abroad.

-MBBS in abroad colleges made easy to plenty of Indians by the reason that getting a seat or enrolling in medicine is easy compared with the limited 83,000 seats that are allotted through NEET ranks, Reservations, and bulk amounts on B, C category seats.
-Any NEET qualified student can join medicine abroad without any hurdle to most of the colleges, especially for pre-medicine.
+MBBS in abroad colleges made easy to plenty of Indians by the reason that getting a seat or enrolling into medicine is easy comparing with the limited 83,000 seats that are allotted through NEET ranks, Reservations and bulk amounts on B, C category seats.
+Any NEET qualified student can join medicine abroad without any hurdle to most of the colleges especially for pre-medicine.

-All together overall course fees and other living expenses for all the 5/6 years of medical course abroad is very cost-effective based on the choice is made to the countries.
-If the countries decided like US, UK, Europe, and Australia the total fee and the cost of living might be comparatively equal to that of the B or C category seats of the Indian medical colleges.
-In order to get a budget-friendly medical course, one should carefully select a country that is best in both providing educational standards as well as the cost of living.
+All together over all course fees and other living expenses for all the 5/6 years of medical course in abroad is very cost effective based on the choice is made to the countries.
+If the countries decided like US, UK, Europe and Australia the total fee and the cost of living might be comparatively equal to that of the B or C category seats of the Indian medical colleges.
+In order to get budget friendly medical course one should carefully select a country that is best in both providing educational standards as well as the cost of living.

-Students studying abroad initially might be very unwilling to live in a new environment and also very distant from their family, but it gives them very good exposure to the global environment.
-They will have a clear exposure to all the latest clinical techniques and first-hand exposure in their course duration helping them greatly in their future.
+Students studying abroad initially might be very unwilling to live in the new environment and also very distant from their family, but it gives them a very good exposure to the global environment.
+They will have a clear exposure to all the latest clinical techniques and first hand exposure in their course duration helping them greatly in their future.

-Most of the countries offering MBBS abroad are following quality and high technology to cater to the needs of the local and foreign students.
-The extended competition between the universities offering medical education though plenty is already equipped with high technology in teaching few also enhanced the technical standards of their colleges in order to attract and maintain the flow of the foreign students.
-The 3D technology or other latest advancement of labs and others like simulation human models to train is very much helpful to the medical students in gaining more exposure and expertise.
+Most of the countries offering MBBS abroad are following quality and high technology to cater the needs of the local and foreign students.
+The extended competition in between the universities offering medical education though plenty are already equipped with high technology in teaching few also enhanced the technical standards of their colleges in order to attract and maintain the flow of the foreign students.
+The 3D technology or other latest advancement of labs and others like simulation human models to train are very much helpful to the medical students in gaining more exposure and expertize.

-Most of the medical colleges abroad follow case study based and interaction-based studies which allows the students to get a firsthand understanding of the diseases and the treatment methods.
+Most of the medical colleges abroad follows case study based and interaction based studies which allows the students to get a firsthand understanding towards the diseases and the treatment methods.
 The case study analysis is not widely used in Indian medical colleges, which is a boon to those that are studying MBBS abroad.

-They can experience global exposure in international colleges with all the students studying abroad and also learn to understand the various living conditions, standards, and cultures by mingling with all the international students.
-This makes every student communicate with all the people and in their years of study their communication as well as their confidence levels increases by leaps and bounds.
+They can experience global exposure in the international colleges with all the students studying abroad and also learn to understand the various living conditions, standards and cultures by mingling with all the international students.
+This makes every student to communicate with all the people and in their years of study their communication as well as their confidence levels increases by leaps and bounds.

 Cons of studying MBBS abroad

-The Fear of most of the Indian students and parents to send their child to study MBBS abroad is the consideration that they need to write a qualifying exam once they return after the course completion.
+The Fear of most of the Indian students and parents to send their child to study abroad MBBS is the consideration that they need to write a qualifying exam once they return after the course completion.
 But now the licensing exam is made common to all the foreign as well as Indian medical students hence there is no variation.
-Qualifying any licensing exam needs some dedicated preparation on the part of the medical student which is not that difficult to achieve and the current statistics of pass percentage increase hold a positive impact for future aspirants.
+Qualifying any license exam needs some dedicated preparation on the part of the medical student which is not that difficult to achieve and the current statistics of pass percentage increase holds a positive impact for future aspirants.

 For Medicine or Pre-medicine admissions most of the colleges will not ask for any entrance examinations marks as criteria.
 But few countries will take the admissions based on the score of MCAT (North American Medical Admission Test), GAMSAT (Graduate Australian Medical School Admission Test).
 BCAT (Bio-Medical Admission Test), UKCAT (UK Clinical Aptitude Test), IMAT (International Medical Admissions Test) are some of the popular medical entrances globally.
 There are plenty of countries that are taking students without any entrance examinations which needed to be considered in making their choice.